DIGHUM

 Digital Humanism is an interdisciplinary field that examines the complex interplay between technology and humankind, with the aim of creating a better society and improving our lives.
 It recognizes that an interdisciplinary approach is necessary, breaking down disciplinary silos and integrating humanities, social, technical, and engineering sciences.

-The aim of the summer school is to provide a platform to explore and discuss key issues related to Digital Humanism, such as participation and democracy, digital politics and sovereignty, the role of platforms in the economy, privacy, AI and ethics, and fair systems.
-Globally recognized and leading academics from computer science, social sciences, and humanities will present and discuss these topics.
+The aim of the summer school was to provide a platform to explore and discuss key issues related to Digital Humanism.
+This included topics such as participation and democracy, digital politics and sovereignty, as well as recent advancements, in particular generative AI and large language models, alongside their profound philosophical and ethical implications.
+Globally recognized and leading academics from computer science, social sciences, and humanities presented and discussed these topics.